Beorhtmund/beorhtmund.github.io/README.md

 ## Survey Page
 I made this survey page about programming languages.

 FIX: The radio and checkbox inputs should be centered within their parent element.
+Set a better background image.

 ## Product Page
 This page is about a motorcycle dealer and is not on my portfolio yet but can be found at https://beorhtmund.github.io/page/product.html